JereKuusela/valheim-dev/publish/README.md

 - Automatic god mode (default `false`, key: `auto_god`): Automatically turns god mode on/off when devcommands are enabled or disabled.
 - Automatic no cost mode (default `false`, key: `auto_nocost`): Automatically turns no cost mode on/off when devcommands are enabled or disabled.
 Requires automatic debug mode.
 - Disable random events (default `false`, key: `disable_events`): Prevents random events from happening (server side setting).
+- Invisible to players with ghost mode (default `true`, key: `ghost_invibisility`):  Invisible to other players with ghost mode.
 - No creature drops (default `false`, key: `no_drops`): Prevents creatures from dropping loot, can be useful if people accidentally spawn very high star creatures.
 Only works when as the zone owner.
 - No knockback with god mode (default `true`, key: `god_no_knockback`): Removes knockback for an even godlier god mode.
 - No staggering with god mode (default `true`, key: `god_no_stagger`): Removes staggering for an even godlier god mode.